fbpx

 Thomas recalls renovating his Powelton Village home with his wife in 1978.
 “We got a tremendous amount of space with fireplaces, mantels, and moldings in what had previously been a building containing three slum apartments.”
 The result was an affordable property accessible to the City in what is now a historically designated neighborhood.
 “Since the 1980s, Powelton has been nationally registered.
 Now, we are in the Philadelphia Register of Historic Places.
 That protects homes from demolition and offers tax credits on rehabbing rental properties,” he said.

-Thomas and his partner James Campbell took the same approach to their office at 1504 South Street which had been just a shell when they bought it.
+Thomas and his partner, James Campbell, took the same approach to their office at 1504 South Street, which had been just a shell when they bought it.
 “It had previously been The Postcard Club, a black jazz club in the 1940s.
-I always advise people there’s an edge in real estate.
+I always advise people that there’s an edge in real estate.
 Go two blocks beyond the edge to find the best values,” said Thomas.

 To better understand the benefits of historic preservation, consider some of the many projects Thomas led.
 He restored the 95-year-old, five-story mansion at 4150 Parkside Avenue in West Philly which had suffered a partial collapse, turning it into 18 modern, affordable apartments with stunning architectural detail.
 Thomas applied the same restoration and preservation techniques to The Brentwood Apartments, a German Baroque building at 4120 Parkside Avenue which the Pennsylvania Historical and Museum Commission termed one of the most ambitious rehabilitation it has ever overseen.
 It is now used for senior housing.